My adventures as an Air Force photographer in New Zealand

 One way to do this is to imagine you are suffering from constipation and try to “force it out” by pushing from your solar plexus region - really hard!
 This eases the gravitational effect of blood flow away from your brain and traps some of that much needed blood in your upper body.

-He said “You can grunt away as much as you like, no one is going to hear you!”
+He said “You can grunt away as much as you like, no one is going to hear you up there!”
 So I put on the parachute (like a huge seat cushion), climbed into the backseat of the Harvard, strapped in and started to ease into my helmet and headset.
 One of the ground crew handed me my camera, a twin lens reflex Mamiya C330 this time (fewer moving parts that can fail).

 Everything was going well as we climbed to the desired altitude with the aerobatic aircraft directly in front of us.